Bonus: Purchase Order System Checklist

 Vendor catalogs make it faster to create purchase requests.

-Without vendor catalogs, the users must type in a description of what they need to purchase.
+Without vendor catalogs, the users must type in a description of what they need to purchase, which leads to human error.

 Some users might just paste the URL of the vendor’s website so that a buyer can review the items and place the order on the website.